 1. Find stock photos that fit your brand.

 For many readers, the visual elements of your email get more attention than the written components.
 Eyes naturally gravitate toward images, buttons, and colors first, and we digest that information more quickly.
 So, when choosing stock photos, it’s important to be mindful that those images are on-brand.
 Your brand or style guide should have a section that explains the kinds of photos to be used and details for how they should look—like the kinds of people and scenes that should be depicted, the emotions they should evoke, if they get treated with filters, or if they should be cropped a certain way.
 If you don’t have something for your brand, then create one by following these visual style guide tips!
 Some of the most effective style guides are simple and straightforward.

 In a recent post, 21 Email Design Tools to Transform Your Emails, we listed some of our favorite stock photo libraries and tools, like Unsplash and Pexels.
 Since then, we’ve partnered with three popular stock photo services—Unsplash, Pexels, and Pixabay—to give BEE users the ability to search through a huge repository of high-quality images that are free to use under the Creative Commons Zero (CC0) license.

 How to add a stock image in BEE

 In the search menu, simply add a keyword and browse the search results for an image that works for you.
-When searching for “summer,” you’ll notice that each image preview shows you which of the three services photos came from, the link to the original photo, and a blue Import CTA button.
+When searching for “summer,” you’ll notice that each image preview shows you which of the services photos came from, the link to the original photo, and a blue Import CTA button.
 Once you import one of the photos from the search results, it gets added to your file manager.
 Simply click on the Insert button (a plus sign) to add the image to the message.

 2. Edit stock photos to make them your own.